 Video-Only CEU Participation Instructions:

 1. We have hours of CEU's that are available for viewing.
-Watch any of our 3-hour trauma-informed video workshops that are just $40 each.
+Watch any of our 3-hour trauma-informed video workshops.
 Take a look at the titles below to decide which one sounds best for you!

 CEU Workshop Titles

 -"Ethical Considerations for Marginalized Populations"

 -"Structuring Therapeutic Processes to be more Trauma-Informed, Ethical, & Effective"

 -"Family & Generational Trauma: Improving Outcomes Means Families Healing Together"